This tour will walk you through setting up your first site in Forestry. It demonstrates the primary features and editing functionality of the CMS.

 - Customize your Build Commands for custom build processes

-Team and Guest Management
+Team and Collaborators Management

 Invite your clients or team members to allow them to update the site with Forestry.

-Guest roles are always free, per site you can add up-to 3 of these roles.
+External collaborators roles are always free, per site you can add up-to 3 of these roles.

 This tour only covers the basics of what Forestry offers.
 Now that you’ve set up your first site in Forestry, you can begin exploring all of Forestry’s features at your own pace through this documentation: